NativeScript/workshop/docs/chapters/chapter4.md

 ```

 #### Use

 Here we have two options.

-Take a snapshot, which will be triggered only when we navigate to this page from another page.
+You can take a snapshot, which will be triggered only when we navigate to this page from another page.

 ``` javascript
 ngOnInit() {